jaakkopy/chat-match-app/README.md

 ```
 NODE_ENV=<'production' or 'test' depending on which DB you wish to insert to> npx ts-node ./insert-demo-users.ts
 ```
+This will insert 100 users all with the password 'password'.
+The emails are 'firstlast<number between 0-99 inclusive>@email.com'.
+To easily test the matches view and chat view, the user 'firstlast0@email.com' is made to like everyone and everyone likes this user as well.

 **Using the app**:
 - Starting the app: